Timeline of the first Trump presidency (2017 Q1)

 The following is a timeline of the first presidency of Donald Trump during the first quarter of 2017, beginning from his inauguration as the 45th president of the United States on January 20, 2017, to March 31, 2017.

 Trump's first presidential transition began on November 9, 2016, when the media called the 2016 presidential election.
-The period saw the creation of Trump's transition team, composed of political outsiders, businesspeople, and high-ranking military figures, and saw the removal of Chris Christie, the governor of New Jersey, as transition chairman, as well as the appointment of Trump's son-in-law, Jared Kushner, as a senior advisor.
+The period saw the creation of Trump's transition team, composed of political outsiders, businesspeople and high-ranking military figures, and saw the removal of Chris Christie, the governor of New Jersey, as transition chairman, as well as the appointment of Trump's son-in-law, Jared Kushner, as a senior adviser.
 Approximately 4,000 positions in the federal government were filed across the executive branch.
 Trump also announced the Trump Organization would transfer management to his older children, though that he would retain ownership.

 During the first quarter of 2017, Executive Order 13769 was signed on January 27, which suspended refugee admissions and barred citizens of seven countries from entering the US, prompting legal challenges and partial stays leading to a nationwide block upheld February 9.
 Executive Order 13780, a revised order removing Iraq from the ban and which clarified lawful permanent residents were exempt from it, was issued on March 6; it was similarly enjoined between March 15–16, with the injunction extended on March 29.
-A fight to secure funding for the construction of the Mexico–United States border wall began with executive orders issued on January 25, which also expanded immigration enforcement, altered deportation priorities, and sought to penalize sanctuary jurisdictions.
+A fight to secure funding for the construction of the Mexico–United States border wall began with executive orders issued on January 25, which also expanded immigration enforcement, altered deportation priorities and sought to penalize sanctuary jurisdictions.
 On February 21, the Trump administration issued memoranda announcing 15,000 additional immigration enforcement roles and broader removal policies.